hkirfan/PieStore/README.md

 6. Asp .NET Core tag helpers, and
 7. Asp .NET Core Identity for authentication and authorization.

+Updated the project to .NET 5!

-Checkout this web app at: https://piestorecore.azurewebsites.net/
+Checkout this web app at: https://piestore.azurewebsites.net/